Updated: February 18, 2025Published: February 19, 2021

 The more effective alternative to defragmenting an HDD is to swap it for an SSD (solid state drive), preferably one with an even greater storage capacity.
 SSDs aren’t only significantly faster than HDDs, but they don’t require defragmentation, regardless of the file format they use.

 If you’re using a modern Mac, it likely would have shipped with an SSD as standard.
 On older Apple computers, it’s possible to replace the HDD with an SSD, but this can be a difficult task.
-Instead, it’s easier to get an external SSD and use that as your Photoshop scratch disk, as outlined above.
+Instead, it’s easier to get an external SSD and use that as your Photoshop scratch disk.

 External SSDs are much more affordable than they used to be, but it’s best to avoid skimping out on cheaper models with small storage capacities, which will fill up quickly and lead to “scratch disk full” errors more frequently, not to mention putting more strain on your CPU.